Lemongith/domainscraping/README.md

 # Domainscrapy Project

 Scrapy Project for Domain Website (https://domain.com.au).
 Based on Python.
 Will scrapy the sold units within a particular Postcode with particular result page (20 by default).
-All search result (inc. Soldprice, Address, Beds, Baths, Carpark, Space, URL) will be saved into SQL file.
+All search result (inc. Soldprice, Address, Beds, Baths, Carpark, Space, URL) will be saved into db file.

 ## Getting Started